Hate Crime Resources

 Hate Offense Statistics

-• For Calendar Year 2020 there was one (1) report of intimidation during in-person dispute evidencing racial bias that occurred on campus.
+• For Calendar Year 2023 there was (1) report of intimidation during in-person dispute evidencing religious bias that occurred on campus.

 The above statistics are representative of the Federal Hate Crime definition which is broader than the New York State definition as the Federal definition captures all criminal offenses, and the New York State definition only includes certain specified offenses.